Open-Source-Studio-at-ITP/Final-Projects/README.md

 ## 1: Ideas

-The first stage is to generate a list of possible ideas for contributions (or new projects).
+The first step is to generate a list of possible ideas for contributions (or new projects).
 Don't worry whether it's an idea that you want to do, you might find something that someone else in the class wants to work on.
 In addition, this is an exercise in evaluating how open source projects communicate their needs and welcome new contributors.

 You can use these lists to search:
 * [Projects listed as "Great for New Contributors"](https://github.com/showcases/great-for-new-contributors)